bpicolo/realms/_posts/2016-11-16-working-on-an-mmo.markdown

 This is the blog post to kick off my blog posts, so I'll keep it short and simple.

 I'm trying to make an MMORPG.
+I have no official name for the game just yet, but I'm going to refer to it as `Realms` for now.

-There are plenty of people out there who will tell you not to, and if you browse around the internet that's certainly the general advice.
+There are plenty of people out there who will tell you not to work on an MMO of any sort.
+If you browse around the internet that's certainly the general advice.
 It's also advice I've already gotten many times over in Discord and other chats (and I'm only a few weeks in).
 Admittedly, for a long time when I was younger I listened to such advice (and frankly, wasn't a decent enough developer to accomplish anything at the time).